eworm-de/routeros-scripts/doc/telegram-chat.md

     /ip/address/remove [ find where interface=eth ];

+What does work is using the persistent ids:

+    /ip/address/print show-ids;

+The output contains an id starting with asterisk that can be used:

+    /ip/address/remove *E;

 ### Mind command runtime

 The command is run in background while the script waits for it - about